-The overall rate that NOTIFY messages are sent for all zones is controlled by serial-querymax-rsa-exponent-size prefetch
+The overall rate that NOTIFY messages are sent for all zones is controlled by serial-query- rate.

+max-rsa-exponent-size

 The maximum RSA exponent size, in bits, that will be accepted when validating.
 Valid values are 35 to 4096 bits.
 The default zero (0) is also accepted and is equivalent to 4096.